ZephyrTransport/zephyr-website/membership.md

 ### Individual Membership

+Memberships are valid for one year.
 Benefits for individual members include:
 - Vote in board elections
 - Commemorative laptop decal!
 - Preferential and discounted event registration